ACCeler94/random_LOTR/README.md

-# random_LOTR
-Random LoTR character generator.
+# Random Lord of the Rings character generator

 # Features
 - Create Your own Lord of The Rings hero using my random character generator.
 Your hero will be of random race and gender.
 He/She will be assigned race and gender appropriate name, random weapon and one special ability.